Skip to content

 Everything You Need for Your IEC Adventure

-While the total number of candidates in the pool (34,185) is nearly three times the number of available spots (11,588), most programs still offer excellent or very good odds of receiving an invitation in the next round.
-That’s broadly good news for candidates currently in the pool.
+Although there are 36,705 candidates in the pool, over three times the 10,296 spots available, most programs still show excellent chances of receiving an invitation in the next round.
+Overall, that’s encouraging news for candidates currently in the pool.

-However, some programs have very low odds of receiving an invitation in next week’s round (with the bold program added this week):
+However, some programs have very low odds of receiving an invitation in next week’s round (programs added this week are in bold):

 • Austria – Working Holiday